 Like most financial products, there are pros and cons to consider when it comes to using prepaid debit cards.
 Here are a few of the benefits.

-No interest or bills
+No Interest or Bills

-A prepaid debit card is not a credit card, and you can’t carry a balance on it.
+A prepaid debit card is not a credit card, and you generally can’t carry a balance on it.
 That means you pay no interest when you use the card, and there is no bill to pay at the end of the month.
 A prepaid debit card is basically the plastic equivalent of cash.

-Limited loss
+Limited Loss

 It used to be that losing a prepaid debit card was like losing cash — you were out of luck.
 But legislation by the Consumer Financial Protection Bureau (CFPB) that took effect in 2019 required card issuers to provide protection against fraud and errors.
 In order to access this protection, you must usually follow instructions to register your card with the prepaid card issuer and report any theft or loss promptly.[1]